Recent Advances in Fully Dynamic Graph Algorithms: Introduction

 We want to point out that there are also various dynamic graph models which we cannot discuss in any depth for space limitations.
-These are insertions-only algorithms, deletions-only algorithms, offline dynamic algorithms~\cite{eppstein1994offline}, algorithms with vertex insertions and deletions, kinetic algorithms~\cite{DBLP:reference/crc/Guibas04}, temporal algorithms~\cite{DBLP:journals/pc/TremblayF01,DBLP:phd/basesearch/Huo13a,DBLP:conf/ssdbm/HuoT14}, algorithms with a limit on the number of allowed queries~\cite{DBLP:conf/csonet/ZouZWLSZL16}, algorithms for the sliding-windows model~\cite{crouch2013dynamic}, and algorithms for sensitivity problems (also called emergency planning or fault-tolerant algorithms)~\cite{patrascu2007planning,DBLP:conf/innovations/HenzingerL0W17}.
-We also exclude dynamic algorithms in other models of computation such as distributed algorithms~\cite{DBLP:conf/bigdataconf/Riazi0DBN18} and algorithms in the massively parallel computation (MPC) model.
+These are insertions-only algorithms, deletions-only algorithms, offline dynamic algorithms , algorithms with vertex insertions and deletions, kinetic algorithms , temporal algorithms , algorithms with a limit on the number of allowed queries , algorithms for the sliding-windows model , and algorithms for sensitivity problems (also called emergency planning or fault-tolerant algorithms) .
+We also exclude dynamic algorithms in other models of computation such as distributed algorithms and algorithms in the massively parallel computation (MPC) model.
 If the full graph is known at preprocessing time and vertices are ``switched on and off'', this is called the \emph{subgraph model}, whereas \emph{algorithms under failures} deal with the case that vertices or edges are only ``switched off''.
+We do not discuss these algorithms either.

 Note that fully dynamic graph algorithms (according to our definition) are also sometimes called \emph{algorithms for evolving graphs} or \emph{for incremental graphs} or sometimes even \emph{maintaining a graph online}.